 Yes, I picked a salad.
 Deal with it.

 This is, no doubt, where I will part company with many of you.
 How could I overlook the empanadas?
 The goat’s cheese, its surface golden and grilled, served with tomato jam?
 The salt cod churros, the kind of fishfingers Captain Birdseye would make if he actually gave a shit about food?
 And the chicken paella, the seafood paella, the arroz negro?
 Have I gone mad?
 Well, maybe, but the understated star of the menu is the spiced chicken salad.
 This chicken – thighs, as always with ILP – is beautifully spiced and liberated from the starch of a paella or some bravas it really sings.
 The salad – leaves and halved cherry tomatoes – might look like not much, but it’s everything.
 And the dressing is oil but no vinegar, leaving a dish that is all sweetness and spice with no sharpness.
 Ironically I’d never have had this dish if it wasn’t for my mother – it’s the kind of thing she would order and I would avoid like the plague – but I went to ILP with her once and she chose the chicken salad.
 My exasperated eye-rolling was replaced with powerful food envy.
 I’ve been ordering it ever since.
 (N.B.
-I Love Paella has now left the Fisherman’s Cottage and is looking for premises elsewhere in Reading.
-I understand the Fisherman’s might still do a chicken salad, but I haven’t tried it so can’t recommend it.)
+I Love Paella has now left the Fisherman’s Cottage which is now under new management.)

 I Love Paella, 3 Canal Way, http://ilovepaella.co.uk/thepub/